Hanketrute/hello-world/README.md

 # hello-world
-Test repo just to reaqquaint myself.
+Test repo just to reaquaint myself with git before the upcoming modding trials.